JoseEspinosa/pergola-old-web/documentation.md

 #### Fields option

-This option is used to set the fields to be read from your file If your header has header
+This option is used to set the fields to be read from your file

 {% highlight python linenos %}
 # fields=['list', 'of', 'fields']

 {% endhighlight %}

+Tip: if your file does not have header